wangyu-/UDPspeeder/README.md

 # UDPspeeder

-Network Speed-Up Tool.
-Boost your Connection on a High Lantency High Packet-Loss Link by using Forward Error Correction.
+A Tunnel which Improves your Network Quality on a High-latency Lossy Link by using Forward Error Correction.

-When used alone, UDPspeeder speeds-up only UDP connection.
-Nevertheless, if you used UDPspeeder + any UDP-based VPN together, you can speed-up any traffic(include TCP/UDP/ICMP), currently OpenVPN/L2TP/ShadowVPN are confirmed to be supported。
+When used alone, UDPspeeder improves only UDP connection.
+Nevertheless, if you used UDPspeeder + any UDP-based VPN together, you can improve any traffic(include TCP/UDP/ICMP), currently OpenVPN/L2TP/ShadowVPN are confirmed to be supported。

 ![](/images/en/udpspeeder.PNG)